-3.4.2.
+3.4.3.
 Ethnic Background

-Given that the question on nationality and/or ethnic background is a sensitive sociopolitical issue, the respondents were given the opportunity to respond to the question in an open-ended format.
-100% of respondents declared themselves as Albanians.
+Given that the question on nationality and/or ethnic background is a sensitive socio-political issue, the respondents were given the opportunity to respond to the question in an open-ended format.
+100% of respondents (total of 7 or 100% of examined business and building owners and at one location there was no respondent; total of 5 or 100% of examined business owners tenants and at one location there was no respondent; out of 8 PAPs, there was only one respondent on site from the category building owners that responded to the Questionnaire) declared themselves as Albanians.

-3.4.3.
+3.4.4.
 Agricultural Production